In this article

 It’s also about taking responsibility for your role and cleaning up your side of things during addiction recovery and in life.
-This includes holding yourself accountable for your actions, but not exaggerating your shortcomings or the shortcomings of yourself or others.
+This includes holding yourself accountable for your actions, but not exaggerating the shortcomings of yourself or others.

 Finally, this step is important because it continues the honest present in the previous steps.
 As most AA participants will confirm, honesty provides freedom and opens the doors to joy.

 This doesn’t mean that you can’t forgive them, though.
-The cost of holding onto your resentment is not gaining the freedom that’s available from the 12 steps.
+The cost of holding onto resentment is not gaining the freedom that’s available from the 12 steps.